arcus/note_deidentification/annotation_guidelines.md

 That means that any span that indicates the (probable) state a patient lives in or received care in should be removed/replaced.
 Because state requirements/procedures/guidelines are very unlikely to be referenced in a note unless the patient lives or receives care in that state, state information will **almost never** be marked GenericTemplate.

-For example, a note referencing the "Pennsylvania newborn screening" should be annotated as "**Pennsylvania**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->-STATE newborn screening" and would not be marked GenericTemplate.
+For example, a note referencing the "Pennsylvania newborn screening" should be annotated as "@highlight(Pennsylvania)-STATE newborn screening" and would not be marked GenericTemplate.

 ## References